ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 * The JWT will be placed inside the `Principal`for the microservice to use

 ### Common mistake with keys
 The UAA signs the token with a private key and verifies it with a public key.

-The problem that might occur is that every microservice would need to connect with the UAA server for verification on every request.
+The problem that might occur is that **every microservice** would need to connect with the UAA server for verification on every request.

-Obviously, we don't want every microservice to depend on the UAA servers availability regardless of startup/testing/CI.
+Obviously, we don't want every microservice to depend on the UAA servers availability regardless of startup / testing / CI.
-The solution to this is to disable exposure of your microservices to the outer network and handle only incoming traffic via the reverse proxy or load balancer (eg. Zuul, HAProxy, Nginx,...).
+The solution is to disable exposure of your microservices to the outer network and handle only incoming traffic via the reverse proxy or load balancer (eg. Zuul, HAProxy, Nginx,...).
 Zuul will verify the token as a trustworthy client of the UAA server and will propagate the token to the downstream services.
 The microservice will handle the token as trustworthy since the token has been verified.

+### JSON Web Keys
+There is still another solution, which might be the most preferred option.

+When verifying a token's validity, it comes down to verifying if the token was generated and signed by the UAA server.
+This can also be done by requesting the public key used for signing the JWT.
+This is called a [JWK or JSON Web Key](https://auth0.com/docs/jwks).
+Basically, you can restrict the dependence on the UAA server to one single REST call, where the JWK is fetched from a public URI.
+Once a microservice has a cached JWK, it can be used to verify any JWT completely by itself.
+This greatly reduces network calls to the UAA server and still secures all of your microservices.

 ### Securing API endpoints
 At last we're going to secure our resources.
-Spring Security gives us a variety of tools to secure at class and method level.
+Spring Security gives us a variety of tools to secure your application at class and method level.
 The one that's used most often enables method security, which you enable by adding `@EnableGlobalMethodSecurity(prePostEnabled = true)` to your configuration.

 #### Authority